Ronihe/python/web_server/concepts.md

 ```commandline
 mailto is used for links to email addresses. data is used to put a piece of hardcoded data directly into a web page, for instance a small image. magnet is used for links to some file-sharing services such as BitTorrent.
 However, there is no such thing as a postal URI; if you want to send postal mail from the Web you still need to print it out and put it in the mailbox yourself.
 ```
+ ### hostname:

+ You'll often see web addresses written as just a hostname in print.
+But in the HTML code of a web page, you can't write <a href="www.google.com">this</a> and get a working link to Google.
+A hostname can only appear after a URI scheme that supports it, such as http or https.
+In these URIs, there will always be a :// between the scheme and hostname.

+We'll see more about hostnames later on in the lesson.
+By the way, not every URI has a hostname.
+For instance, a mailto URI just has an email address: mailto:spam@example.net is a well-formed mailto URI.
+This also reveals a bit more about the punctuation in URIs: the : goes after the scheme, but the // goes before the hostname.
+Mailto links don't have a hostname part, so they don't have a //.

+### path:
+In an HTTP URI (and many others), the next thing that appears is the path, which identifies a particular resource on a server.
+A server can have many resources on it — such as different web pages, videos, or APIs.
+The path tells the server which resource the client is looking for.

+When you write a URI without a path, such as http://udacity.com, the browser fills in the default path, which is written with a single slash.
+That's why http://udacity.com is the same as http://udacity.com/ (with a slash on the end).